 But, did you know that Taylor Swift herself is an avid reader inspired by books in her music?!
 And that her music has also inspired some of the most popular books today?!

-This article shares a few of Taylor Swift’s favorite books, books that inspired specific songs of hers (with corresponding lyrics), and books inspired by her songs for every super fan to devour.
+Explore a few of Taylor Swift’s favorite books, books that inspired specific songs of hers (with corresponding lyrics), and books with Taylor Swift references for every super fan to devour below.

 Taylor Swift’s Favorite Books